Featured gallery of scenic Yosemite photography by Richard Wong. Museum-quality limited and open edition fine art photography prints for sale.

 Yosemite Valley offers a dynamic landscape that challenges photographers of all levels.
 Each image captures a narrative, crystallizing moments of natural splendor within the frame.
 Through photography, observers discover Yosemite's essence, from the towering Giant Sequoias of Mariposa & Tuolumne Grove to the misty veils of Yosemite Falls.

 A well-composed photograph reveals more than just visual appeal; it conveys the atmosphere of the park.
 When the sunrise crests over Half Dome, the hues and shadows play in a performance unique to that dawn.
-Conversely, at dusk, Alpenglow kisses the granite peaks, offering a tranquil epilogue to the day.
-Captured images grant viewers the chance to not only see but feel the texture of bark, the chill of high-elevation air, and the solemnity amidst the ancient rocks.\
+The dramatic vista from Taft Point provides a breathtaking perspective that transforms into stunning large wall art, capturing the sheer scale and majesty of Yosemite Valley far below.

 At the core of my Yosemite photography is patience and anticipation.
 Waiting for that opportune moment when the light, landscape, and living elements align is often when my most striking images are born.
 The spirit of Yosemite emerges in this quiet communion, with my camera serving as both witness and translator of the park's timeless narrative.